 Then I would sell my house and on the day I signed the final paperwork, I’d load my pets into the rig and off we’d go.
-Down the road.
-Into the sunset.
-That day would be the start of life as a fulltime RVer.
+Down the road and into the sunset.
+That day would be the start of life as a full-time RVer.
 In that scenario, I could head to my first adventure destination.
 In that scenario, I would be able to answer my most frequently asked question.

 But getting to a SupersizeLIFE is not via an ideal world.
 My future home choices are one of four fiberglass trailers: Escape, Oliver, Bigfoot or Casita.
 Three of the rigs are not purchased at an RV dealership.
-Instead, they are ordered straight from the manufacturer.
-This means the rig is picked up from the factory.
+Instead, a buyer orders them straight from the manufacturer.
+This means picking up the rig from the factory.
 Escape is in Canada.
 Casita is in Texas.
-And Oliver is in Tennessee.
+Oliver is in Tennessee.

 Alaska is a long way from the Lower 48, It makes no sense whatsoever to take the time and money to go pick up a trailer, drive it to Alaska, just to pack it up and drive it back down the to Lower 48.

-My transition to fulltime RVer is still unfolding.
-Stay tuned.
+My transition to full-time RVer is still unfolding.
+So, stay tuned.
 In the next few weeks, I expect to make my final rig decision and that will inform me of where I’ll be picking up my rig.